 Grace worked at Chavagnes International College; from there, she went to work in Parliament, including for Nick Gibb, the current Minister of State for Schools.
 Finally, she worked at Oliver House, an independent school with a Catholic ethos.
 A mother to four boys, she and her husband, Justin, live in Bedfordshire.

 Justin has had a long career in business, and is currently part of the management team at a FTSE 250 company.
 He read Modern History at Oriel College, Oxford, and holds a Diploma in International Relations from the Johns Hopkins University's Bologna Centre.

 Kara Colquhoun (Education)

 Robert is the Director of International Campaigns for 40 Days for Life, a pro-life organisation.
 He has a degree in History from King’s College London, a diploma in Philosophy from the University of Leuven and an MA in Pastoral Education from Maryvale Institute.
 He is the author of the book: A Pure Heart Create For Me: Theology of the Body Today.
-He lives in Hertfordshire with his wife and three children.
+He lives in Hertfordshire with his wife Kara and four children.